MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/guarded-deploy-host.md

 1. [Create a code integrity policy](/windows-server/virtualization/guarded-fabric-shielded-vm/guarded-fabric-deployment-overview) for each reference host in your environment.
 You'll need a different CI policy for each unique hardware and software configuration of your guarded hosts.
 2. Store the CI policies in a secure file share.
 The computer accounts for each guarded host require **read access** to the share.
 Only trusted administrators should have write access.
 3. In the VMM console, select **Settings** > **Host Guardian Service Settings**.
 4. Under the Code Integrity Policies section, select **Add** and specify a friendly name and the path to a CI policy.
 Repeat this step for each unique CI policy.
-Ensure that you name your policies in a manner that will help you identify which policy should be applied to which hosts.
+Ensure to name your policies in a manner that will help you identify which policy should be applied to which hosts.
     ![Screenshot of Add a code integrity policy.](./media/guarded-deploy-host/guarded-hgs-settings.png)
 5. Select **Finish** to save the configuration.